Getting You the Green Light is Our Goal

 In some cases, however, other types of equipment will be needed – a common occurrence for certain protected species surveys.
 In the Environmental DNA (eDNA) section of a newt survey, for example, they would need an eDNA kit and waders or wellies.
 Likewise, if a National Vegetation Classification (NVC) survey is required following an Ecological Impact Assessment, they may need a smartphone to access an ordnance survey map.

-Following the completion of an ecological survey, the ecologist will compile their findings in what is known as an ecological survey report.
-By doing this, they can map out the results of the survey in extensive detail and inform their client on key observations, highlight factors that could potentially hinder their development project and provide effective ecological mitigation measures.
+Following the completion of ecology surveys, the ecologist will compile their findings in what is known as an ecological survey report.
+By doing this, they can map out the results of the survey in extensive detail and inform their client on key observations, highlight factors that could potentially hinder their project, and provide effective ecological mitigation measures.

-An ecology report is an extensive overview of an ecological survey that provides the client with the results from every stage of the assessment.
-Depending on the type of survey being carried out and the specific needs and circumstances of the development project, the appearance and content of an ecology survey may be different.
+An ecology survey report is an extensive overview of ecology surveys that provides the client with the results from every stage of the assessment.
+Depending on the type of survey being carried out and the specific needs and circumstances of the development, the appearance and content of an ecology survey report may be different.
 However, they all offer the same purpose and generally follow a set structure.